In a Gist, CART Captioning for the deaf and hard of hearing.

-CART uses its own specialized software for transmitting speed speech-to-text verbatim as the speaker speaks in real time.
+CART Captioning uses its own specialized software for transcribing speed speech-to-text verbatim as the speaker speaks in real time.

-Similar to Closed Captioning in regards to speed of essence.
+CART Captioning is similar to Closed Captioning, in regards to speed of essence.
 No translation is done every word is typed as it is said.

-CART transcribers provide word-for-word text transcript for the viewer to read using a laptop or other web based devise such as an ipad or tablet.
+CART Captioners transcribers provide word-for-word text transcript for the viewer to read using a laptop or other web based devise such as an ipad or tablet.
 Any smart device that can access or view URL has the capability to be a reading device for transcription.

 How is CART different from TypeWell or C-Print?

 Who Benefits the Most From CART?